alanb128/big-sensor/README.md

  - Sensirion SHT40 Temperature & Humidity Sensor
  - ENS160 MOX Gas Sensor

+The follwong sensors can be on two different I2C addresses, so up to two at a time (if on different addresses) can be supported: BME680, BME280, BMP280, ENS160.

 ## Options

 The sensors are read by default from bus number 1 (`/dev/i2c-1`).
 To change the bus number, use the variable `BUS_NUMBER`.